MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/general-ledger/custom-excel-template-financial-journals-not-available.md

 ms.search.validFrom: 2020-05-14
 ms.dyn365.ops.version: 10.0.14
 ---
-# A custom Excel template for financial journals isn't available on the menus
+# A custom Excel template for financial journals isn't available on the menu

 This article describes issues that might occur when you create custom financial journals by using a Microsoft Excel template in Microsoft Dynamics 365 Finance.